SubhradeepSS/Exam-Portal/README.md

 | student   | student_1        | password_student_1 |
 | prof   | prof_1        | password_prof_1 |

-The admin can create more users(professors/students) and can add them to corresponding groups, after which they can login through the site.
+The admin can create more users(professors/students) from the django admin panel and can add them to corresponding groups, after which they can login through the site.

 ## TO-DO